 V. Managing limited resources

-The challenges and suggestions for a sex/gender-sensitive and intersectional interpretation and explanation of findings formulated here are based on leading edge scientific discussions on sex/gender-sensitive and intersectional research and reporting, on original research and desk reviews.
+The challenges of and suggestions for a sex/gender-sensitive and intersectional interpretation and explanation of findings formulated here are based on leading scientific discussions on sex/gender-sensitive and intersectional research and reporting, on original research and a desk review.
 In addition, the expertise of scientists, health reporters and civil society representatives was included in a structured way.
 A Delphi survey showed a high level of agreement with the recommendations developed by the project team.
+For the area "sex/gender-sensitive and intersectional interpretation and explanation of findings", important suggestions were made that should be taken into account in implementation.

 The implementation of recommendations, for example to reflect on one’s own assumptions or to include scientific evidence, should therefore, insofar as possible, take place in a team.
 In addition, as suggested, opportunities for cooperation with recognised research institutions and experts should be sought, and sufficient resources need to be available.
 The possibility of working on a few selected topics together with recognised experts should be considered if resources are scarce.